 Like a moth to the flame, you’ll be hard-pressed to resist the pull of the night market and Rusty’s market.
 I’m going to give it to you straight, guys.
 Both are passable, but not overwhelmingly great.
 You should probably still have a peek at both, but don’t plan your whole day/night around them.
 Just duck in for a look then leave, they’re really touristy and a bit bland, to be honest.
 No links for you.
 Embrace your shame and google them.
 Let your browser history record that you intentionally went looking for them.

-Useful travel resources for your North Queensland trip!
+Useful travel resources for your trip to Cairns

 Skyscanner – our go-to for booking flights